All Episodes

 And when he finally stopped, they got every cop gets angry when you don't stop, but they were unable to control their impulse control.

-And if you've watched that uncensored video, that is infinitely more revolting than Rodney King and then leaving their cameras on and joking about it.
+And if you've watched that uncensored video, that is infinitely more revolting than Rodney King.

-I mean, no national coverage.
+I mean, no national covers for maybe a second.

 Yeah, that's what's going on.

-Well, you know, the other thing that struck me about that was that I And it was, what in heaven's name?
+And it was, what in heaven's name?

 Yes, they go into the Memphis Police Force, which is probably just very, very heavy with blacks.